 - To begin your registration process, review the course offerings on the Tufts Student Information System.

-- When you're ready to apply, submit your completed Tuition Remission Application (PDF) to Student Services at firstname.lastname@example.org including all required signatures.
+- When you're ready to apply, submit your completed Tuition Remission Application (PDF) firstname.lastname@example.org including all required signatures.

 - If you are seeking a tax exclusion for a graduate-level, job-related course, submit your completed Tax Exclusion Form.
-This form is required every semester for TSS approval in order to be excluded from any tax liability if applicable and must be submitted at the same time as the Application.
+The Tax Exclusion Form is required every semester for TSS approval in order to be excluded from any tax liability if applicable and must be submitted at the same time as the Application.

 For registration, tuition, or billing questions contact email@example.com.